afmkt/syncraft/docs/concept.md

 The quantifier inspects the function signature `(decl, ref)`, gathers bound tuples for those names, forms combinations, and checks the predicate for each combination.
 Replace `forall` with `exists` to assert the existence of at least one satisfying pair.
 You can `&`/`|` multiple constraints and check a single combined result.

-## 4) Relationship to sqlglot
+## 4) Parsing and Tokenization
-Syncraft reuses sqlglot’s tokenizer to obtain a token stream, which is why `parse` requires a `dialect` argument.
-Parsing/generation logic and combinators are independent of sqlglot; only tokenization depends on it.
+Syncraft provides several parsing functions for different input types:
+- `parse_word`: splits input by whitespace into tokens
+- `parse_data`: works with pre-tokenized data
+- `parse_string`: parses character-by-character
+- `parse`: works with StreamCursor objects for custom input handling

+The library is independent of external tokenizers and provides its own tokenization approach.